-Habib University’s Entrance Examination for SSE is a computer-based standardized test from College Board, the world leader in student assessment.
-The EE for SSE assesses your English reading and sentence-formation skills, your ability to express your thoughts in writing, and competence in College Level Mathematics.
+Habib University’s Entrance Examination for DSSE is a computer-based standardized test from College Board, the world leader in student assessment.
+The EE for DSSE assesses your English reading and sentence-formation skills, your ability to express your thoughts in writing, and competence in College Level Mathematics.
 It is mandatory for all applicants, except those who qualify for the test exemption based on their SAT I and SAT II Mathematics (II)scores or based on Grades.
 For the details of test exemption, please visit ‘Exemptions form HU Entrance Examinations’.
 The test has the following characteristics

 The test has the following characteristics: